Keynote Speakers

 National Institute of Informatics, Japan

-Dr. Ching-Chun Chang received his PhD in Computer Science from the University of Warwick, UK, in 2019.
-He participated in a short-term scientific mission supported by European Cooperation in Science and Technology Actions at the Faculty of Computer Science, Otto-von-Guericke-Universität Magdeburg, Germany, in 2016.
+CHING-CHUN CHANG received his PhD in Computer Science from the University of Warwick, UK, in 2019.
+He participated in a short-term scientific mission supported by European Coop- eration in Science and Technology Actions at the Faculty of Computer Science, Otto-von-Guericke-Universität Magdeburg, Germany, in 2016.
 He was granted the Marie-Curie fellowship and participated in a research and innovation staff exchange scheme supported by Marie Skłodowska-Curie Actions at the Department of Electrical and Computer Engineering, New Jersey Institute of Technology, USA, in 2017.
 He was a Visiting Scholar with the School of Computer and Mathematics, Charles Sturt University, Australia, in 2018, and with the School of Information Technology, Deakin University, Australia, in 2019.
 He was a Research Fellow with the Department of Electronic Engineering, Tsinghua University, China, in 2020.
-He is currently a researcher with the National Institute of Informatics, Japan.
+He is currently a Postdoctoral Research Fellow with the National Institute of Informatics, Japan.
 His research interests include steganography, forensics, biometrics, cybersecurity, computer vision, computational linguistics and artificial intelligence.